GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/backend-demo-walkthrough.md

    ![LLM Function](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/genwealth/images/pgadmin/19-llm.png "LLM Function")

-1. Experiment with different combinations of input parameters and notice the impact that spcific changes to the enriched prompt can produce.
+1. Experiment with different combinations of input parameters and notice the impact that specific changes to the enriched prompt can produce.
 Here are a few examples to get you started.

    ```SQL
    -- Adjust runtime parameters for more creative or deterministic answers